Hao-Zou-lab/Deep-scSTAR/README.md

 write.csv(Case_filtered, file="case.csv", row.names=TRUE)
 ```

 In this example, `SeuratObj` is a Seurat object containing normalized gene expression data.
-We define cells expressing the gene `HSP90AA1` as the case group, and those not expressing it as the control group.
-We then format the column names in a sequential manner and output the data to CSV files.
+Let's define cells expressing the gene `HSP90AA1` as the case group, and those not expressing it as the control group.
+Then format the column names in a sequential manner and output the data to CSV files.

 The output `case.csv` and `ctr.csv` can be used as inputs for Deep scSTAR.
 Afterwards, you can read the processed data and merge it with the metadata of the original Seurat object for downstream analysis.